Topology of $3$-manifolds with uniformly positive scalar curvature: Classification of -manifold with mixed boundary

 \begin{proof}Let $\hat{M}$ be obtained from $M$ by filling the boundary with some $3$-balls.
 Then it is a closed manifold and $\pi_2(\hat{M})=\{1\}$.
 We have that $\pi_1(\hat{M})$ is finite.
 The reason is as follows:

 If not, the universal cover of $\hat{M}$ is contractible (see Corollary 3.9 of \cite{HA} on Page 51).
 Namely, the compact manifold $\hat{M}$ is a $K(\pi, 1)$-space and $\pi_1(\hat{M})$ is non-trivial.
-From Lemma 4.1 of \cite{luck} on Page 4, $\pi_1(\hat{M})$ is torsion-free.

-Therefore, $\pi_1(M)$ has a subgroup which is isomorphic to $\mathbb{Z}$.
+From Lemma 4.1 of \cite{luck} on Page 5, $\pi_1(\hat{M})$ is torsion-free, which implies that any non-trivial element in $\pi_1(M)$ has infinite order.
+The subgroup generated by the element is isomorphic to $\mathbb{Z}$.
 However, the scalar curvature $\kappa \geq 1$, which contradicts with Lemma \ref{pre}.

 Since $\pi_1(\hat{M})$ is finite, the universal cover of $\hat{M}$ is compact.
 The Poincar\'e conjecture (see \cite{BBBMP} ,\cite{MT} and \cite{cao-zhu}) shows that the universal cover is homeomorphic to $\s^3$.
 Namely, $\hat{M}$ is a spherical $3$-manifold.
 Thus, $\i M$ is a spherical $3$-manifold with finitely many punctures. \end{proof}